Artemis46/ArtemisP3S---PS3/README.md

 If you have any questions or problems with this App,\
 please contact us and we will respond as quickly as possible to help you.

-** IMPORTANT: Ps3 Emulator Project DOESN'T INCLUDE GAMES.
-GAMES MUST BE PROVIDED BY THE USER **
+** IMPORTANT: ArtemisP3S Emulator DOESN'T INCLUDE GAMES.
+GAMES MUST BE PROVIDED BY Artemis **

 # This Project does not contain games, to include games please follow the guide inside the application.
 # This product is not affiliated with, nor authorized, endorsed or licensed in any way by any company, affiliates or subsidiaries.